emmastout01/weather-api/README.md

 # weather-api
-A from-scratch React app using Weather API
+A from-scratch React app powered by <a href="https://www.weatherapi.com/" title="Weather API">WeatherAPI.com</a>